bluesky/hklpy/docs/source/geometries.rst

 (:math:`h\nu=` 12.39842 angstrom :math:`\cdot` keV) and account for the
 units of the control system *energy*.
-To combine all this, we define a new python class starting similar to `KappaK4CV` above, and adding the energy signals.
+To combine all this, we define a new python class starting similar to ``KappaK4CV`` above, and adding the energy signals.
 Create the custom kappa 4-circle subclass with energy:

 .. code-block:: python
     :linenos:

     import gi
-    gi.require_version('Hkl', '5.0')
+    gi.require_version("Hkl", "5.0")
     # MUST come before `import hkl`
     import hkl.geometries
     from ophyd import Component
     from ophyd import PseudoSingle
+    from ophyd import EpicsMotor
+    from ophyd import EpicsSignal
-    from ophyd import EpicsSignal, EpicsMotor, Signal
+    from ophyd import Signal
     import pint

     class KappaK4CV_Energy(hkl.geometries.K4CV):